Story of the hall

 Events and gatherings

-The area draws large numbers of people to events – The Horn at the Half Moon, the Charis centre, the United Reformed Church (URC) as well as the Water Lane Hall.
+The area draws large numbers of people to events – The Horn at the Half Moon, the Charis centre, the United Reformed Church (URC) as well as the hall itself over many years.
 The De Rosa Music school attracts people to classes; the Charis centre attracts the Women’s Institute and concerts, and St Michael’s and St Joseph’s Churches are part of this dynamism.

 Lovely shops

-This is all held in place by secure shopping anchors – supermarket, Florence Walk, Bridge Street shopping focussed on long-established Coopers.
-Say what you will, Northgate End parking will serve this area into the future and enables day-long comings and goings.
+This is all held in place by secure shopping anchors – Florence Walk, Bridge Street shopping, long-established Coopers, Waitrose.
+Northgate End parking serves this area well and enables day-long comings and goings.

 Mixed use exemplified